embeddedTS/libtsctl/README.txt

 "arm-linux" if that exists.
 You will also need to define BOARDSEL to be either "cavium" if you are compiling for a Cavium based board (TS-4500 or TS-75XX), or "noncavium" for all other CPU boards.
+The LDFLAGS variable must be set to any linker flags.
+The sample config shows the flags necessary for using our uclibc cross tools in a way that is compatible with our initrd and Debian.
+If you are linking against glibc you should not use most of these flags.

 For ease of embedding libtsctl in your own application while still being able to support a wide range of hardware, the approach is